The curse of isotropy: from principal components to principal subspaces: Statistical evaluation of the PSA methodology

 A key result in the previous section is that we rarely have enough samples to confidently assert that two adjacent sample eigenvalues are distinct.
-Consequently, PPCA models could be made more parsimonious by equalizing the adjacent sample eigenvalues with small gaps in the signal space as well.
+Consequently, PPCA models could be made more parsimonious by equalizing the adjacent sample eigenvalues with small gaps in the signal space as well. {In this section, we provide additional theoretical and experimental evidences for the interest of PSA over PPCA.
+We thank the anonymous reviewers for suggesting us to explore some of these insightful ideas.}